monzelb/racing-game/README.md

 ##Technologies Used

--Html
--CSS
--Javascript
--Jquery
--Bootstrap
+1. Html
+2. CSS
+3. Javascript
+4. Jquery
+5. Bootstrap

 ##Existing Features

--Elements that are hidden and shown with event listeners/event handlers -Cool cars that race across the screen by changing their CSS classes using Jquery.
+1. Elements that are hidden and shown with event listeners/event handlers
+2. Cool cars that race across the screen by changing their CSS classes using Jquery.

 ##Planned Features

--Smoother-operating cars
+1. Smoother-operating cars
--A victory video
+2. A victory video
--music
+3. music